 Hydrating yourself is one of the best self care tips out there.
 It is a simple tip yet many people tend to forget that drinking at least 8 glasses of water is very important.
 It can be hard for some people to establish a routine of drinking lots of water, that’s why I like to set an hourly timer to remind me to drink my water.

-Hydration is not only limited to the liquids we intake and give our bodies.
+Hydration is not only limited to the liquids we intake and give to our bodies.
 You should also hydrate your skin by doing a skincare routine that fits you.
 Since our skins are often exposed to the sun and digital screens, you should also give it love by getting a facial from a trusted dermatology clinic or by doing it at home with drugstore-bought face masks.

 15. Read books